Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 ## How to use the _novice_ Desktop Mode

-The novice Desktop mode is targeted 'conservative' users, not used to playing computer games or any advanced interaction with keyboard and mouse.
+The novice Desktop mode is targeted on 'conservative' users, not used to playing computer games or to any advanced interaction with keyboard and mouse.
 We intentionally reduced the freedom of control to reduce complexity and increased the usability by simplifying the interaction.
 We will soon release the _advanced_ desktop mode providing more control.
 In this section, we will describe how to control a training in _novice_ desktop mode.

 ### Moving around and rotating view